Hemesh-Unka/CV/README.md

 **MMA Offshore** (May 2013 to January 2017)
 *2nd Officer - Full Dynamic Positioning Operator*
-- Managed day-to-day vessel operations and supporting long term operational development.
+- Managed day-to-day vessel operations and supporting long-term operational development.
 - Responsible for safety and risk control, ensuring compliance with national and international legislation.
-- Leader of a team of operations personnel and ultimately responsible to the Master.
+- A leader of a team of operations personnel and ultimately responsible to the Master.

 **Silversea Cruises** (January 2011 to August 2011)
 *Trainee Deck Officer*